What’s the issue?

 A lessee applies judgement when identifying significant events or significant changes in circumstances that trigger reassessment of these options.
 The lessee then considers the effect of current economic incentives to determine whether it is reasonably certain to exercise, or not to exercise, each option.

-For example, a retailer concludes that revised commercial plans developed in response to the COVID-19 outbreak trigger a reassessment of renewal options in its store leases.
+For example, a retailer concludes that revised commercial plans developed in response to an uncertain macroeconomic environment triggers a reassessment of renewal options in its store leases.
 In assessing whether it is reasonably certain to exercise the renewal options, the retailer considers the economic incentives existing at the date of the reassessment.

 Accounting for reassessments

 If a lessee changes its assessment of whether it is reasonably certain to exercise a renewal or purchase option, or not to exercise an option to terminate the lease early, then it remeasures its lease liability using a revised discount rate.
 The lessee adjusts the carrying amount of the right-of-use asset for the remeasurement of the lease liability.
 If the carrying amount of the right-of-use asset is reduced to zero, then any further reductions are recognised in profit or loss.
 [IFRS 16.39, 40(a)–(b)]